 - Be in compliance with the Selective Service registration requirements.
 Verification may be required.
 To check the status or to register, go to the Selective Service System website.

 - Not be in default on any educational loan or in repayment of any educational grant.

 - Not have been convicted for possession of the sale of illegal drugs while receiving any financial aid.

-- For the grant programs, students must not have a previous Bachelor’s Degree.
+- For the grant programs, students must not have a previous bachelor degree.

 Applying for Financial Aid

 To begin the financial aid application process, a student must complete the Free Application for Federal Student Aid (FAFSA) electronically.
-It is necessary for the student and their parent (if required to provide their information) to sign the FAFSA using a FSA ID.
+It is necessary for students and their parent (if required to provide their information) to sign the FAFSA using an FSA ID.
 Be sure to designate Quinsigamond Community College (Federal School Code 002175) in the College release section.
 Make sure to select the application for the correct academic year.
-If a tax return has already been filed, QCC strongly recommends utilizing the IRS Data Retrieval tool.
+If a tax return has been filed, QCC strongly recommends utilizing the IRS Data Retrieval tool.
 Using the tool allows students to complete the process faster and may minimize the amount of follow-up required by schools.
-If taxes have not been filed yet and the FAFSA has not been completed using estimated tax information, a student may make a FAFSA correction and utilize Data Retrieval after filing.
 Information on the tool and who is eligible to use it is available within the online FAFSA application.

 Allow 3-5 business days for the FAFSA to be processed.
 Students will receive a Student Aid Report (SAR), which should be reviewed for accuracy.

 If additional documentation is required, students will receive a letter or email to their College Qmail account from the Financial Aid Office.
 It is important to respond to these requests as quickly as possible.